Nelson, New Zealand: Public transport

 The passenger and freight company Newmans Coach Lines was formed in Nelson in 1879, and merged with Transport Nelson in 1972.
-Nelson Motor Service Company ran the first motor bus in Nelson in 1906 and took over the Palace horse buses in 1907.
+Nelson Motor Service Company ran the first motor bus in Nelson in 1906 and took over the Palace omnibuses in 1907.
 InterCity provides daily bus services connecting Nelson with towns and cities around the South Island.

-Ebus provides public transport services between Nelson, Richmond, Motueka and Wakefield as well as on two local routes connecting Atawhai, Nelson Hospital, The Brook and the Airport.
+Ebus provides public transport services between Nelson, Richmond, Motueka and Wakefield as well as on two local routes connecting Atawhai, Nelson Hospital, The Brook and Nelson Airport.